D2-mods/Better-IWD-Pregen/README.md

 2. **Better AI for Call Woodland Beings (EEs, BG2)**
 	- Option 1: Use revised script for nymph summon (compatible with SCS)
 	- Option 2: Use existing script, but patch in a few actions (use with revision mods)
-	- This component needs to be installed after AI mods (ex.
+	- Note: This component needs to be installed after AI mods (ex.
 SCS or atweaks)
 3. **Auto-assign script to new characters**
 	- Can choose any of the 3-4 scripts from this mod